-It’s 11th Century CE, India is fragmented and tormented by invasions of Mahmud Ghazni.
+It is 11th Century CE, and India is fragmented and tormented by invasions of Mahmud Ghazni.
 This is the point where the curtains open to Legend of Suheldev, not the most common figure in historical discussions, passed down through folklore.
 It’s written (in a way) by Amish, but mostly by his initiative, the Immortal Writer’s Centre.
-It is a relatively new concept to India, but has been used by writers like James Patterson.
+It is a relatively new concept to India but has been used by writers like James Patterson.
 For this book, Amish relayed the story to his team of researchers who prepared the first draft, while the final manuscript passed through him.

 Suheldev evolves from a young prince to a Robin Hood guerrilla warrior to a King who defeats the Turkish General Salar Maqsud in the Battle of Bahraich.
 Legend of Suheldev begins with Mahmud Ghazni breaking down the Somnath Temple and destroying the most revered jyotirlinga.
 What follows is Prince Suheldev breaking away to form his band of Robin Hood-esque warriors after the Emperor of Kannauj rubbishes away the concerns about the Turks.

 He builds this little band during this journey to hunt the Turks and their allies, who surprisingly never attack his kingdom.
 When his father passes away, he has crowned the King of Shravasti.
 Finally, in the Battle of Bahraich, he defeats them.

 The climax of the battle had some obvious similarities with The Battle of Bastards from Games of Season 6, Episode 9.
 I didn’t mind it because I was already pumped up by that point.
 The underlying theme in the plot is the effort King Suheldev makes to unite Indians, all Indians irrespective of their caste, religion, region or status.
 A message for contemporary times?